Alabama Court Records

 - Interfering with custody rights

-- Illegal possession or fraudulent use of a credit or debit card
+- Illegal possession or fraudulent use of a credit/debit card

 - Any capital offense

-- Any felony involving the use of violence or the threat of violence to a person
+- Any felony involving the use of violence or the threat of violence against a person

 - A felony that resulted in the death or caused serious injury to a person.